-This contract is between Safely Insured and you, our customer.
+This contract is between Ramasis Limited and you, our customer.

-Ramasis Limited trades as Safely Insured.
+Safely Insured is a trading name of Ramasis Limited.
 We are an independent intermediary; we give advice on, sell and administer general insurance policies.
 We’re also allowed to help arrange credit facilities to help pay for insurance.

 Safely Insured, is part of Daly Holdings Group Limited.
 The Directors of Daly Holdings Group Limited, have more than 10% voting rights in Universal Insurance Company (Guernsey) Limited.

 We work closely with several leading insurers to provide specialist policies for our customers.
 We’ll give you a fair analysis of the market, based only on our panel.
 If you’d like to know who is on our panel, just ask.
 Sometimes we use other intermediaries to help us find the best cover for you, if we do we’ll let you know.

 We act on your behalf when we are arranging and servicing your insurance policy, however when collecting and refunding premiums, we do so on behalf of your insurer.

 We use information you’ve given us to find the right cover for you.
 We ask questions to make sure we have the right information.
 We give the answers you’ve provided to insurers, they use this information to help them decide what cover to offer and how much to charge.